 You have what it takes to succeed.
 All the great people out there are not great because they are destined to be great.
 They are great because they choose to be great.
 You are no exception.
 Make the decision to be great.

-Read the book to learn more practical lessons from the Slight Edge Philosophy, your first step towards success and happiness.
+Are you ready for your metamorphosis?
+Read the book if you want to learn more practical lessons from the Slight Edge Philosophy, your first step towards success and happiness.

 First published in Pinoy Smart Living 10.05.2019